-If nothing works, then you should reinstall Microsoft Edge via Settings and see.
+If nothing works, then you should repair Microsoft Edge via Settings and see.

 Open Settings > Apps > Apps and features and search for Edge.
 Press Modify.

-This will reinstall Edge, and you will see a new icon placed on the desktop.
+This will repair Edge, and you will see a new icon placed on the desktop.

 Alternatively, you could download Edge and run the installer.

 If you are not much into troubleshooting and want to get it quickly resolved, this suggestion is good.
 If you have enabled history sync, it should not take much time to get you started with it.